Y3drk/MiSS-EPANET-Leaks-in-waterworks-research-project/docs/checkpoint2.md

 where:
 * **inpfile** - input file with network parameters in the same format as a [readable](/knowledge_sources/epanet_usage_examples/example_network_readable.inp) version exported from GUI.
 The format of the file is described in depth [here](https://epanet22.readthedocs.io/en/latest/back_matter.html#input-file-format)
-* **rptfile** - output report file, which yields the result of EPA ran with settings speicified in an input file
+* **rptfile** - output report file, which yields the result of EPA ran with settings specified in an input file
-* **outfile** - optional binary output file that stores the result in special binary format
+* **outfile** - optional binary output file that stores the result in a special binary format

 As written, the above command assumes that you are working in the directory in which EPANET was installed or that this directory has been added to the system PATH variable.
 Otherwise full pathnames for the executable runepanet.exe and the files on the command line must be used.